 'Scarecrow and Mrs. King': What Is Kate Jackson Doing Today?

 Kate Jackson's life was not what you would call easy.
-After the series Scarecrow and Mrs. King finished, she experienced a number of setbacks, particularly health-wise.
+After the series Scarecrow and Mrs. King finished, she experienced a number of setbacks, particularly health-related.
 But, she always bounced back.
-It has been years since Scarecrow and Mrs. King last aired and we couldn't help wondering, what is Kate Jackson doing today?
+It has been years since Scarecrow and Mrs. King last aired and we couldn't help but wonder, what is Kate Jackson doing today?

 Kate Jackson also appeared on Criminal Minds